 National Clinical Trials Coordination Initiatives

-SCRI and National Medical Research Council (NMRC) have been appointed as joint secretariat in a high level Clinical Trial Implementation Committee set up by the Ministry of Health.
-Clinical Trial Implementation Committee (CTIC) aims to improve the efficiency of clinical trials in Singapore.
+SCRI and National Medical Research Council (NMRC) have been appointed as joint secretariat in a high level Clinical Trials Implementation Committee set up by the Ministry of Health.
+Clinical Trials Implementation Committee (CTIC) aims to improve the efficiency of clinical trials in Singapore.
 SCRI works with key stakeholders in public healthcare institutions and government agencies to implement the following strategic initiatives.